LWN.net: History

 Founded by Jonathan Corbet and Elizabeth Coolbaugh and published since January 1998, LWN was originally a free site devoted to collecting Linux news, published weekly.

 In 2000, Tucows acquired Linux Weekly News (which was then "unacquired" in 2002).

 At the end of May 2002, LWN announced a redesigned site.
 Among the changes was a facility for readers to post comments about stories.

 On July 25, 2002, LWN announced that due to its inability to raise enough funds through donations, the following issue would be its last.

-Following an outpouring of support from readers, however, the editors of LWN decided to continue publishing, albeit with a subscription model.
+Following an outpouring of support from readers, the editors of LWN decided to continue publishing, albeit with a subscription model.
 New weekly editions of LWN are initially only available to readers who subscribe at one of three levels (group subscriptions are also available).
-After a 2-weeks long delay, each issue becomes freely available to readers who are unable or unwilling to pay.
+After a 2-weeks delay, each issue becomes freely available to readers who are unable or unwilling to pay.

 Contributors

-LWN.net staff, as of February 2023, consists of:
+LWN.net staff, as of April 2024, consists of: